stadium-software/repeater-datagrid/README.md

 ![](images/DGStateType.png)

-### FilterDataDataSet Type
+### DataSet Type
-The FilterData example dataset type is called "FilterDataDataSet" and contains the following columns:
+Add a type that represents the fields in your dataset.
+The sample dataset type is called "DataSet" and contains the following fields:
 1. ID (Any)
 2. FirstName (Any)
 3. LastName (Any)